palasthotel/blockX/README.md

 # BlockX

 This is a npm package as well as a WordPress plugin for easier Gutenberg Block development.
 You can add configuratable boxes and templates without any javascript code.
 Everything can be configured and rendered in PHP.
-But you can also use `@palasthotel/blockx` package to add react editor view for your blockx blocks.
+But you can also use `@palasthotel/blockx` package to add react editor views for your blockx blocks or to provide custom editor widgets.

 ## Filters